bmlam/plsql_csv_tool/README.md

 test-pkg_utl_csv-insert2table.sql

 The former instructs to create the target table before loading data.
 In this case all columns are defined as varchar2 but you can specify a uniform length of all columns.
 The latter assume the table with the proper column names and data types already exists.
 For convenience, a CREATE TABLE DDL statement is included before calling the PLSQL code.

+Notes: The package body contains calls to the utility procedures which exist in my environment.
+When publishing this package to the world, I did not feel like removing them since they are useful for debugging.
+For I did instead is defining dummy procedures within the package with the same name.
+For the same reason, many procedures have the exception handler block which calls these procedures.
+The drawback is that when an error pops up, it is not easy to spot on the which line of code the exception is raised initially.
+You may want to remove the exception handlers.

+Common errors:

+  ORA-01741: illegal zero-length identifier -> Usually it is because you forget to specify the target column names as the first line of the CSV string.